storj/docs/Uplink-CLI.md

 # Uplink CLI tutorial

-**Please check out our most up-to-date Tardigrade Uplink CLI documentation [here](https://documentation.tardigrade.io/api-reference/uplink-cli).**
+**Please check out our most up-to-date Storj DCS Uplink CLI documentation [here](https://docs.storj.io/api-reference/uplink-cli).**

-The Uplink CLI is our client-side application that supports interacting with the Storj Tardigrade network.
+The Uplink CLI is our client-side application that supports interacting with the Storj DCS network.
 This tutorial assumes you have an account on a running Satellite and uses a [test network](Test-network) Satellite by default.

 ## Installation and configuration